 Construction sites are a breeding ground for accidents; they are responsible for 20 percent of worker fatalities, according to the Occupational Safety and Health Administration (OSHA).
-If you or a loved one has suffered a serious injury in a construction accident, speak to a highly knowledgeable construction accident attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to hear about your options for recovering compensation.
+If you or a loved one has suffered a serious injury in a construction accident, speak to a highly knowledgeable construction accident attorney at Koonz McKenney Johnson & DePaolis LLP to hear about your options for recovering compensation.
 Call today for a free consultation.

 Construction accidents can result in injuries varying in severity and sometimes permanently disabling, such as: